vrockai/pipeline-test/docs/content.md

 ---

 ## Saliva microbiome, dietary, and genetic markers are associated with suicidal ideation in university students.
- 22.08.2022, _AP Ahrens, DE Sanchez-Padilla, JC Drew, MW Oli, LFW Roesch, EW Triplett_
+ 24.08.2022, _AP Ahrens, DE Sanchez-Padilla, JC Drew, MW Oli, LFW Roesch, EW Triplett_

+_Alleles, Diet, Genetic Markers, Genetic Predisposition to Disease, HLA Antigens, HLA-DRB1 Chains, Histocompatibility Antigens Class II, Humans, Microbiota, Saliva, Students, Suicidal Ideation, Universities, Young Adult_
 Here, salivary microbiota and major histocompatibility complex (MHC) human leukocyte antigen (HLA) alleles were compared between 47 (12.6%) young adults with recent suicidal ideation (SI) and 325 (87.4%) controls without recent SI.
 Several bacterial taxa were correlated with SI after controlling for sleep issues, diet, and genetics.
 Four MHC class II alleles were protective for SI including DRB1*04, which was absent in every subject with SI while present in 21.7% of controls.
 Increased incidence of SI was observed with four other MHC class II alleles and two MHC class I alleles.
 Associations between these HLA alleles and salivary bacteria were also identified.
 Furthermore, rs10437629, previously associated with attempted suicide, was correlated here with SI and the absence of Alloprevotella rava, a producer of an organic acid known to promote brain energy homeostasis.
 Hence, microbial-genetic associations may be important players in the diathesis-stress model for suicidal behaviors.

 [Source](https://www.nature.com/articles/s41598-022-18020-2)